Questions and answers

 Your eligible work income (which includes employment income and net business income) must be over $5,000.

-If you’re 65 or over, the limit is $11,000, for a maximum tax credit of $1,650.
+If you’re 65 or over on December 31, 2024, the limit is $11,000, for a maximum tax credit of $1,540.
 The tax credit may be reduced if your eligible work income is above a certain threshold.

 Yes.
 At 65, you’ll be automatically registered for the Quebec public prescription drug insurance plan.
 However, if you’re still eligible for basic prescription drug coverage under a private plan (contact your insurer to find out), you can choose to cancel your registration for the public plan.